YogeshK34/agent-challenge/README.md

 ## 🎯 Real-World Applications

-Story Forge comes with **8 prebuilt templates** and can be used for:
+Story Forge comes with 5 prebuilt templates that you can use to quickly generate tailored creative output.
+The available templates are:

+- Whimsical
+- Horror
+- Epic Lore
+- Romantic
+- Thriller

+Story Forge can be used for many creative scenarios, including:

 - **Novel Writing** - Generate characters and plot developments for fiction
 - **Game Design** - Create NPCs, quests, and game worlds